University of Sheffield: Faculty of Social Sciences

+Former faculties

 International faculty

-The university has an international faculty called CITY College in Thessaloniki, the second largest city of Greece, which is the only faculty operating outside the UK.
+The University previously had an international faculty, CITY College, located in Thessaloniki, the second largest city of Greece.
+This was the only faculty operating outside the UK.
 The faculty was established in 1989 in order to bridge the UK with the Southeast and Eastern Europe.
 It is a private legal entity operating as CITY College according to the local law in Greece.
 The International Faculty consists of four departments, namely Business Administration and Economics, Psychology, Computer Science and English Studies.
 These departments are housed in the L. Sofou Building and the Strategakis Building, two buildings in close proximity in Thessaloniki city centre.
 The faculty also operates the South East European Research Centre (SEERC), a multidisciplinary research centre established in 2003.

+In 2024, the University ended their partnership with CITY College, which became part of the University of York.

 Governance

+Committees

 There are several bodies which govern the university, including the council, the Senate and the faculties.
 The council is the governing body of the university, which is responsible for the strategic development, legal and regulatory affairs, and performance of university business (finance and property).
 Council membership comprises a majority of non-executive lay members appointed under the statutes of the university.
 The chair and pro-chancellor of the council is currently Tony Pedder.
 The Senate manages the academic side of the university.
 It is the highest academic authority of the university, and is also responsible for the regulation of research work and students' discipline.
 The Senate is chaired by the vice-chancellor, with its membership drawn mainly from the university's academic staff.
 The five faculties regulates departmental teaching, research, examination, and also admission.
 They are responsible for making recommendations to the Senate on the award of degrees, fellowships, and academic staff appointments and promotions.

 The university central committees also include the University Executive Board, whose members are: president and vice-chancellor (or simply vice-chancellor), provost and deputy vice chancellor, chief financial officer, executive director of corporate services, executive director of academic services, five faculty vice-presidents, three cross-cutting vice-presidents (education, innovation and research), and university secretary.
 The board provides leadership and management, as well as advises the vice-chancellor on operational matters. the vice-chancellor is the chief executive and accountable officer of the university.
 The current vice-chancellor is Koen Lamberts, and the provost and deputy vice chancellor is Gill Valentine.